EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 ...@...
 ```
 Increases offensive penalty: Yes
 Description: You throw ball of magic molasses at the target are that is in your full range.
 At the target area it splashes into area of effect that has diameter of 5 map units.
 On successfull Spell test you apply Slowness 2 to all targets in the area.
-All Status effect steps of this spell are halved on failed save.
+All Status effect steps of this spell are halved on failed test.
 For each spell level above 3rd you add 2 Status effect steps to Slowness x.

 ## Burning sun